Miraculous births: Other traditions

-Aztec mythology
+Aztec

 Huitzilopochtli

 The myth of Huitzilopochtli is uniquely Aztec.
 Huitzilopochtli is therefore considered to be the cult god or the patron god of the Aztecs.
 As a solar deity, Huitzilopochtli is closely related to and overlaps with Tonatiuh.
 Huitzilopochtli's mother was Coatlicue, or She of the Serpent Skirt.
 Coatlicue, known for her devout nature and virtuous qualities, was at Mount Coatepec or Coatepetl ("Serpent Hill"; near Tula, Hidalgo) one day, sweeping and tending to her penance, when she discovered a bundle of feathers on the ground.
 She decided to save them and placed them in her bosom.
 Without her realizing, the feathers impregnated her.

 Quetzalcoatl

 There are several stories about the birth of Quetzalcoatl.
 In the first story, Quetzalcoatl was born by a virgin named Chimalman, to whom the god Ometeotl appeared in a dream.
 In another story, the virgin Chimalman conceived Quetzalcoatl by swallowing an emerald.
 A third story narrates that Quetzalcoatl was born from Coatlicue, who already had four hundred children who formed the stars of the Milky Way.